Ares-Developers/Ares-docs/new/customizableveterancy.rst

 :tagdef:`[TechnoType]Experience.MindControlSelfModifier=float - multiplier`
-  If a mind-controlled unit kills an enemy, its controller gets this percentage of the experience the original killer gets.
+  If a mind-controlled unit kills an enemy, its controller gets this percentage of the experience the original killer can get (the amount before :tag:`Experience.MindControlVictimModifier` is applied).
 This additional experience is not subtracted from the experience gained by the original killer.
 Defaults to :value:`0%`.
 :tagdef:`[TechnoType]Experience.MindControlVictimModifier=float - multiplier`
   If a mind-controlled unit kills an enemy, its gained experience is multiplied by this value.
 Use this for example to subtract the amount the unit's